 Sky One has made a TV adaptation of Deborah Harkness’ 2011 debut novel, A Discovery of Witches.
-This big-budget rendering of the popular fantasy book is due to air “soon”, and the first full trailer has recently arrived on the web.
+This big-budget rendering of the popular fantasy book has finally been given a premiere date as well, and the first full trailer has recently arrived on the web.

 You can watch the A Discovery Of Witches trailer right here…